nabh23/advanced-dbms-assignments/bulk_ingest/README.md

 ## Main Result

-* We started off with inserting data sequentially in the Teack table in our data base.
+* We started off with inserting data sequentially in the Track table in our data base.
 Inserting 10,000 records took ~2.37 seconds, i.e. a throughput of *4219*.
 This was the baseline number we started off with.

 ![Result](./charts/result.PNG "Batch Size versus Throughput")